-The protective effect of oral gliptins was further supported by tissue HPLC analysis at 1-2 months after lesioning.
-Lesioning with 6-OHDA greatly reduced DA levels in SNc and striatum.
+The protective effect of oral gliptins was further supported by tissue DA HPLC analysis at 1-2 months after lesioning.
+Specifically, lesioning with 6-OHDA greatly reduced DA levels in SNc and striatum.
 Similar to the TH immunostaining, loss of DA levels on the lesion side striatum and SNc was significantly mitigated by delayed treatment with sitagliptin (Fig. 6).
 We did not find a significant amelioration in DA loss by PF‐00734,200.
 These biochemical data suggest that sitagliptin is more potent than PF-00734,200 in protecting against 6-OHDA–mediated DA loss in striatum or SNc.